All Episodes

 Meaning that leftist lawyers could represent the environment and sue us.

-So for example, trees could like do you have a fireplace on you burn real logs?
+So, for example, trees could, like, do you have a fireplace on you burn real logs?

 Well, if you did, some lawyer could go get some trees and sue you for destroying relatives.

-U.S. newspaper ad sales fall a we you all you can do is laugh at this, but this is this is there's no stopping this stuff.
+U.S. newspaper ad sales fall a yeah, we you all you can do is laugh at this, but this is this is there's no stopping this stuff.

 What those idiots in Peru just gave the environment constitutional rights down there?

-And nobody's got the guts to stand up to any of these little imps.
+Remember that we're a world of wusses, a world of absolute sissy wusses, and nobody's got the guts to stand up to any of these little imps.

-In the meantime, Al Qaeda and whoever else is going nuts this time in India.
+In the meantime, Al-Qaeda and whoever else is going nuts this time in India, making plans all over the world.

-Even online ad revenue made a small U-turn for the second quarter in a row.
+According to the Newspaper Association of America, even online ad revenue made a small U-turn for the second quarter in a row.

 $2 billion.